-Below are details of the Autumn/Winter season 2018-2019
+Below are details of the Spring/Summer season 2019

 A ground breaking initiative broadcasting the best of British theatre to cinema and arts venues around the world live, via satellite.
 It has been a huge hit in the UK and will now be a regular feature from September 2016 at the Courthouse.
 Occasional ‘Encore’ performances will be included in the mix when the Courthouse has an unavoidable date clash – but these offer the audience exactly the same experience as the live streamed events.